ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

 The static `anyOf` method returns a new incomplete future that is completed when any of the given CompletableFutures complete.
-Note that the result of this method is ’CompletableFuture&lt;Object>’ and you should cast the result to the given type (here: ’String’) manually.
+Note that the result of this method is `CompletableFuture&lt;Object>` and you should cast the result to the given type (here: `String`) manually.

 ```